Residential Property

 Stamp duty land tax (SDLT) is on residential property.
 Which applies to land that forms the garden or grounds of the property.
-To ensure that the right rate of SDLT applied there, it’s important to learn Grounds and gardens for SDLT and Stamp Duty on Land & Garden.
+To ensure that the right rate of SDLT is applied there, it’s important to learn about Grounds and Gardens for SDLT and Stamp Duty on Land & Garden.

-Whatever land purchased with a property makes up its garden or grounds.
+Whatever land is purchased with a property makes up its garden or grounds.
 The rules here are not the same as those applying for capital gains tax private house relief.
-HMRC have recently updated their guidance in this area.
+HMRC has recently updated its guidance in this area.

 The first step is to determine whether the land is residential land.
 Thus, also determines the status of the associated building.
 If the building is a residential property for SDLT purposes.
 Then all land forming part of the ‘garden or grounds’ is residential property.
-If at the time of sale the property is not capable of being uses as a dwelling.
+If at the time of sale, the property is not capable of being used as a dwelling.
 It is being constructed or adapted for residential use.
-The building is not the residential property for SDLT purposes.
-Thus, or any associated land is also not residential property.
+The building is not a residential property for SDLT purposes.
+Thus, any associated land is also not residential property.

 Land that makes up the ‘garden or grounds’ of a building.
 Which counts as residential property for SDLT purposes will also be residential property.
 So, subject to SDLT residential property rates, even if it is sold from the building.